Panasonic G9 vs Sony A7S II

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G9 and A7S II can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Sony A7S II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G9 and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-G9: